Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: System Model

 \subsection{Time-Triggered Traffic Flow}

 The notion of a traffic flow represents a directed communication channel from one source node to one destination node.
-In the following, we focus on time-triggered flows that carry time-sensitive, important information requiring deterministic QoS and no packet drops under normal operation conditions, i.e., in absence of external failures such as power-loss, physical disturbances, which are out of scope.
+In the following, we focus on time-triggered flows that carry time-sensitive, important information requiring deterministic QoS and no packet drops under normal operation conditions, i.e., in absence of external failures such as power-loss, physical disturbances, etc.

 Starting from the time of its activation, the source node of an active flow emits one packet per transmission cycle.
 A transmission cycle is an interval of length \(t_\text{cycle}\).
-Transmission cycles start at \(k\cdot t_\text{cycle} +t_0, k \in \mathbb{N}\) where \(t_0\) is a common time-reference.
+Transmission cycles start at \(k\cdot t_\text{cycle} +t_0, k \in \mathbb{N}\) where \(t_0\) is a common reference point in time.
 Source, destination, packet-size, and \(t_\text{cycle}\), and end-to-end delay are flow \emph{parameters} and do not change during a flow's lifetime.

 When an application requests a flow, it specifies the parameters in the request for the planner.
-Conversely, the planner assigns a \emph{route}, which connects source node and destination node, and the \emph{phase} \(\phi\) to each active flow when computing the traffic plan.
+Conversely, the planner assigns a \emph{route} which connects source node and destination node, and the \emph{phase} \(\phi\) to each active flow when computing the traffic plan.
 The value of \(\phi\) is used by the source node to schedules its packet transmissions at \(k\cdot t_\text{cycle} + \phi +t_0, k \in \mathbb{N}\).
 The valid range of \(\phi\) is restricted to \([0,t_\text{cycle}-t_\text{trans}]\) with \(t_\text{trans}=\frac{\text{packet size}}{\text{bandwidth}}\) being the transmission delay.
-Thereby, the transmission of a packet on the outgoing link at a source nodes is confined within the transmission cycle boundaries.
+Thereby, the transmission of a packet on the outgoing link at a source node is confined within the transmission cycle boundaries.
 Once the source node has sent a packet, the packet is forwarded by infrastructure nodes to the destination node.
 Unless ambiguous, we omit the flow indices of flow properties, i.e., we use \(t_\text{cycle}\) instead of \(t_\text{cycle}(f)\).